alex314159/ib-re-actor-976-plus/README.md

 ## IB API changes and rationale for changes in wrapper behaviour

 After a long period of stability with version 971, Interactive Brokers introduced several changes to modernize the API starting with version 972.
 Changes include:
-* a questionable introduction of `EReader` and `ESignal` classes to connect to the API, breaking the connection schema used in 971
+* a questionable introduction of `EReader` and `ESignal` classes to connect to the API, breaking the existing connection mechanism.
-* encapsulation of many more results, with for instance historical prices being returned through the `Bar` class.
+* encapsulation everywhere.
+For instance, historical prices are now returned through the `Bar` class.
+Fields that used to be strings, such as security type or order action, are now Java Enums.
 Furthermore, most class fields used to be public - we now have private fields with getters and setters.
 For instance `m_conId` in the Contract class is replaced by a `conid()` get and `conid(integer)` set.
 * more data (fields in `tickPrice`) and more call-backs in `EWrapper` (additional functionality).

 ## Main changes from ib-re-actor